HeadHodge/My-SmartHome-Projects/README.md

 ## **my 'hogKeyboard' project:**

 My 1st endeavor into programming embedded mcu devices.
-I bought a Nordic semiconductors nRF52840 usb Dongle for $10 and used it to create a low power (ble) bluetooth peripheral on a stick to emulate HID keyboards, mice, and consumer control devices via 'HoG' (HID over Gatt)
+I bought a Nordic semiconductors nRF52840 usb Dongle for $10 and use it to create a low power (ble) bluetooth peripheral on a stick to emulate HID keyboards, mice, and consumer control devices via 'HoG' (HID over Gatt)